-- Turn the mixer to medium-high and beat until the buttercream is silky smooth, 3 to 5 minutes.
+- Remove the whisk attachment and add the paddle attachment.
+Turn the mixer to medium-high and add the butter and beat until the buttercream is silky smooth, 3 to 5 minutes.

 - Add 6 tablespoons of the passion fruit concentrate a few tablespoons at a time and mix until combined, then taste and add the remaining passion fruit concentrate to your liking.